Feynman's inverse problem: Abstract

 \section{Abstract}

 We analyse an inverse problem for water waves posed by Richard Feynman in the BBC documentary \emph{Fun to Imagine}.
-The problem can be modelled as an inverse Cauchy problem for gravity-capillary waves on a bounded domain.
-We do a detailed analysis of the Cauchy problem and give a uniqueness proof for the inverse problem.
-This results, somewhat surprisingly, in a positive answer to Feynman's question.
+We show that the problem can be modelled as an inverse Cauchy problem for gravity-capillary waves, conduct a detailed analysis of the Cauchy problem, and give a uniqueness proof for the inverse problem.
+Somewhat surprisingly, this results in a positive answer to Feynman's question.
 In addition, we derive stability estimates for the inverse problem both for continuous and discrete measurements, propose a simple inversion method and conduct numerical experiments to verify our results.